rausi/LOW/README.md

-# _LowFeeStake (LOW) - Stakepool
+# _LowFeeStake (LOW) - Stakepool for testing purposes only (Incentivized Testnet phase)
 Cardano staking pool information
 Please see https://github.com/rausi/_LowFeeStake/wiki

 ---
+Script latest versions are available  https://github.com/rausi/RausiPool <br>
 Below are guide for some script files to help maintain stakepool.
 Note!
 You have to modify files to be compatible with your own settings e.g. port number. **Use at your own risk.**

 Cardano/Ada Donation address: _DdzFFzCqrht2jaj8hErzXYir6SMKeAmQKXzmVpoXnahCoJwC3ZmqkznvJ2gyBVVaH1q2PFkixm9JEBRFiprE2oC8pWiaccyxDWTg3Q31_

-OR delegate ADA to my stakepool (currently Incentivized Testnet phase)

 ---
 # jstart.sh script guide (Ubuntu 18.04.3 LTS)